linkorb/scattr-runner/README.md

 and put this script to cron, to find out whether runner.phar is running and if is not run it.

+### Verbose output

+You can pass the flag `--verbose` to scattr-runner to get detailed output of what the runner is doing, including all job details.

 ### Further developing